-During 2010/11 Members had their equivalent of the appraisal scheme known as a Personal Development Review, again a formal scheme within a Framework approved by Council.
-However a revised framework for Member Learning and Development has recently been approved by Council (April 2011) which includes provision to implement a Member/Leader Annual Review to replace the Personal Development Review.
+During 2011/12 a revised framework for Member Learning and Development was introduced following approval of the framework by Council in April 2011.
+This includes provision for a Member/Leader Annual Review.
 An analysis of all Members' roles including those of a strategic nature has been undertaken and is used to identify training needs for Members holding or aspiring to strategic office.
+The framework will be fully implemented in 2012/13.